Connor MacLeod: Highlander: Endgame (2000)

 The theatrical film Highlander: Endgame follows the continuity of the live-action TV series.
 No reference is made to the events of Highlander III: The Sorcerer or to Connor's adopted son John from that film.
 According to the film, the TV series continuity version of Connor MacLeod has beheaded 262 immortals by the year 2000.
 Highlander: Endgame shows more of Connor and Duncan's shared past and reveals Connor's mother was ultimately executed by the Clan MacLeod for not disavowing her son after his banishment.
-In the night of her execution, Connor tries to save her but fails.
+On the night of her execution, Connor tries to save her but fails.
 Kneeling over her, Connor is startled by a priest and then kills in a rage.
 The priest's adopted son Jacob Kell later discovers he too is immortal and swears vengeance.
 Jacob Kell hunts many immortals across the centuries, often cheating by ignoring the rules of the Game.

 In 1990, Connor is on his way to visit his adopted daughter Rachel Ellenstein at his old antique shop.
 Kell uses a bomb to destroy it and Connor's old apartment, killing Rachel inside.
 Overcome by depression and disillusioned with his ageless life, Connor immediately leaves the Game and the world in general by entering a place called the Sanctuary, where he and other like-minded immortals are kept in a near-coma state, looked after by a group of Watchers who believe there must always be at least two immortals so no one wins the Prize and possibly dominates humanity.